An Interview with Charles Gibson

 As I've gotten to know Charles, I've found him to be such a stand-up person: a former Marine and dedicated personal trainer, fitness professional, and Thai Yoga Massage Practitioner.

-Without further ado (for the second time), here's more about the amazing Charles Gibson!
+Without further ado, here's more about the amazing Charles Gibson!

 ks: WHEN DID YOU FIRST BEGIN YOUR FITNESS/WELLNESS JOURNEY?
 WHAT FIRED YOU UP AT THE BEGINNING?